LogtalkDotOrg/logtalk3/manuals/sources/devtools/diagrams.rst

 diagrams for source files and for libraries of source files using the Logtalk reflection API to collect the relevant information and a graph language for representing the diagrams.
 Limited support is also available for generating diagrams for Prolog module applications.
-It’s also possible in general to generate predicate cross-referencing diagrams for plain Prolog files.
+It's also possible in general to generate predicate cross-referencing diagrams for plain Prolog files.